State-Continuity Approximation of Markov Decision Processes via Finite Element Methods for Autonomous System Planning: Methodology

+Eq.~\eqref{bellman-pde} approximates the Bellman equation of the original problem.
+As a result, the solution approximates the optimal solution to the MDP.
+The benefit of \Wording{such an approximation} is that it only uses the first and second moments of the transition probabilities (Eq.~\eqref{moments-eqn}) rather than the full \Wording{expression.}

-The above analysis inspires us to perform a policy iteration algorithm to obtain the policy \cite{braverman2018taylor}: \begin{itemize} \item In the policy evaluation stage, we solve for a diffusion type PDE with imposed boundary conditions to obtain $v(s)$; \item In the policy improvement stage, we search for a policy that maximizes the values of the right hand side of Eq. (\ref{bellman-pde}) with $v(s)$ obtained from the previous policy evaluation stage. \end{itemize}
+Under the optimal policy, Eq.~\eqref{bellman-pde} is a diffusion type partial differential equation (PDE) with the optimal value function as its solution.
+Similarly, given a policy, the solution to the PDE from Eq.~\eqref{bellman-pde} is the associated value function.
+Because the obtained value function from a given policy can be used to improve the policy, it inspires us to \Wording{derive} a policy iteration algorithm for the solution \cite{braverman2018taylor}: \begin{itemize} \item In the policy evaluation stage, we solve for a diffusion type PDE with proper boundary conditions to obtain the value function $v(s)$; \item In the policy improvement stage, we search for a policy that maximizes the values of the right hand side of Eq. (\ref{bellman-pde}) with $v(s)$ obtained from the previous policy evaluation stage. \end{itemize} The next section provides the PDE for the policy evaluation stage.